virgilaurand/virgilaurand/README.md

 - 👋 Hi, I’m @virgilaurand
 - 👀 I’m interested in projects related to I.T. infrastructure, cloud architecture, security, and data science.
-- 🌱 I’m currently working on Python exercises and projects and posting them here.
+- 🌱 I’m currently working on Python, SQL and Data Science projects and posting them here.
 - 📫 How to reach me --> https://vco.dev.

 <!---